vamship/undersea_explorer/README.md

    return new MoveRequest(-1, 0); // Move one column to the left

-   return new MoveRequest(-1, 1); // Move one step diagonally to the left top
+   return new MoveRequest(-1, 1); // Move one step diagonally to the left bottom
    ```

 1. SONAR Scan (SonarRequest): Request a scan of the immediate surroundings.
 Scan